jointakahe/takahe/CONTRIBUTING.md

 ### Bare Metal

-Takahē requires Python 3.11, so you'll need that first.
+Takahē requires Python 3.10 or above, so you'll need that first.
 Then, create and activate a virtual environment:

 ```shell